 We encourage you and your household to rethink celebrating this year in order to spread holiday cheer…not COVID-19.
 It’s up to you to stay safe, not only for yourself, but for your family, friends, and community.
-Here are some more ideas about how to enjoy a joyous, festive, and safer Thanksgiving.
+Here are some more ideas about how to enjoy a joyous, festive, and safer holiday season.

-Favor Other Thanksgiving Activities
+Favor Other Holiday Activities

 - Schedule a time to share a meal together virtually.